Paweł Wojciechowski (footballer, born 1990)

-Paweł Wojciechowski (/pol/; born 24 April 1990) is a Polish professional footballer who plays as a forward for III liga club Ślęza Wrocław.
+Paweł Wojciechowski (/pol/; born 24 April 1990) is a Polish professional footballer who plays as a forward for Odra Malczyce.
 From 2008 to 2010, he played for Dutch club SC Heerenveen and for Willem II from 2010 until June 2012.
 He also played for the Poland U19 youth team.

 Club career

 In February 2008, Promień Opalenica loaned him out to Heerenveen with a buy option.
 In late May, the Dutch club decided to sign him permanently.
 Wojciechowski made his first appearance in the Eredivisie against AZ Alkmaar on 1 November 2008, marking his debut with a goal.
 In May 2010, he was offered a two-year extension, on the condition that he spend the following season on loan at FC Emmen in the Dutch second division.
 Wojciechowski turned down the proposal.

 In July 2010, he joined Eredivisie side Willem II on a free transfer, signing a two-year contract.
 He sustained a serious knee injury in a pre-season match.